when to stop mounjaro before surgery

 Frequently Asked Questions

-Why do I need to stop Mounjaro before undergoing surgery?
+Do I need to stop Mounjaro before all surgical procedures?

 Editorial Policy